Updated: May 9

-Over my almost 30 years in the banking business, I have had the privilege of hiring, managing, leading, and being led by many fabulous people.
-My personal style and approach to people management and leadership has evolved over the years.
-My evolution has much less to do with the changing hiring environment or even the differences between the “Gen-X” and “Millennial” generations.
+Over my almost 30 years in the banking and decision sciences business, I have had the privilege of hiring, managing, leading, and being led by many fabulous people.
+My personal style and approach to people management and leadership have evolved over the years.
+My evolution has much less to do with the changing hiring environment or even the differences between generations.
 My evolution has more to do with my own personal journey and leadership experiences.

-But, no doubt, more than ever, an organization’s human resource aptitude is the difference between success and mediocrity.
+But, no doubt, more than ever, an organization’s human resources aptitude is the difference between success and mediocrity.
 Leaders must care deeply about their organization’s ability to attract and retain talent.

-I help lead a Risk Consulting advisory practice for KPMG, providing Advisory services to the banking industry.
-I devoted the majority of my career to the banking industry, and now, I have the honor to advise my industry.
-I also lead our practice’s recruiting and alumni relations for James Madison University.
-To support the clients and advisory service operations, a variety of talent needs to be hired and developed.
+Earlier in my career, I led Risk Consulting advisory practices for both KPMG and IBM, providing advisory and technology-based services to the banking industry.
+Today I lead a software and advisory business for Definitive Business Solutions.
+I devoted the first part of my career to the banking industry, and now have the honor to advise my industry.
+I have also led recruiting and alumni relations for James Madison University.
+To support the clients and solution service operations, a variety of talent needs to be hired and developed.

 At one end of the hiring spectrum are people with significant industry experience.
-Advisory clients expect engagement management and senior staff to “get it,” to have walked in their shoes, and to have very in-depth industry understanding and capability to help solve their challenges.
+Clients expect engagement management and senior staff to “get it,” to have walked in their shoes, and to have a very in-depth industry understanding and capability to help solve their challenges.

 At the other end of the hiring spectrum are new college graduates.
-While the number of nontraditional students are increasing, the majority of new college hires are the traditional twenty something types with little experience, but with tremendous intellectual horse power, growth potential, and personal drive.
+While the number of nontraditional students is increasing, the majority of new college hires are the traditional twenty-something types with little experience, but with tremendous intellectual horsepower, growth potential, and personal drive.

 From my experience, the most difficult hiring decision is for new college graduates.
 To some degree, the organizational risks associated with making a college hiring decision (as compared to an experienced hire) are lower because the new college hire typically commands lower financial and client leverage.
-However, given the volume of new college hires and the recruiting costs, getting it right is incredibly important.
+However, given the volume of new college hires and the recruiting costs, getting it right is a priority.

-More than that, finding the “diamonds in the rough,” that is, the people that will eventually be an important part of leadership and / or will make high impact client contributions, is an important consideration.
+Most important is finding and developing the ‘diamonds in the rough.’
+These are the new hires that will eventually be an important part of leadership and will make high-impact client contributions.

 As a client services professional, I also appreciate the role of resource development and training for the industries we serve.
-While I always hope the new college hires will make a career in professional services, another positive outcome is for the professionally trained resources to find success with the clients.
+While I always hope the new college hires will make a career at our firm, another positive outcome is for the professionally trained people to find success with the clients.

 Why is it hard to make good college hiring decisions?
-There are several reasons, most involve the ability to predict how the prospective new college graduate will respond to the work environment.
+There are several reasons, with a central theme being the challenge to predict how the prospective new college graduate will respond to the work environment.